-You can find coconut oil in different forms – regular, refined or fractionated.
-I recommend using regular coconut oil to substitute unsalted butter as it will better resemble the texture of butter.
+You can find coconut oil in different forms – regular, refined, or fractionated.
+I recommend using regular coconut oil to substitute for unsalted butter as it will better resemble the texture of butter.

 If the coconut taste is too strong or it doesn’t compliment your baked treat, I’d suggest choosing a refined/clarified coconut oil instead which has no distinct coconut flavor.

 Vegetable oils of any kind will be a hit in baked goods.
 Vegetable oils provide an unprecedented amount of moistness to any creation it adorns, especially when it comes to rich cakes and decadent brownies.

 The bonus of vegetable oils is they are dairy-free, making this an excellent choice for vegetarian and vegan bakers.

 Anyone looking for a heart-healthy substitute for unsalted butter will enjoy olive oil in baking.
 Olive oil is known for its proven health benefits, so it tends to be a staple in most kitchens (including mine).

 While olive oil is a great, healthy swap for unsalted butter, you need to make sure you’re using olive oil with a delicate flavor.
 Otherwise, it can overpower the taste of your baked treat.
 This is especially true for “lighter” desserts, such as sugar cookies.

 Use olive oil in a 3:4, but never use it for recipes that call for creaming the fat with sugar.
 This is a recipe for disaster.

 Although butter is downright delightful, it comes with a hefty calorie count.
 But that doesn’t mean you have to say sayonara to your favorite cakes, bread, and other favorite goodies.